Sermons

 18 November 2018

 The last census revealed what we all knew without the numbers being officially collected.
 The numbers in church are declining.
-We didn’t need to see what people responded in the census we just needed to look around us and see the numbers that used to be here just aren’t here anymore.
-There are a variety… Read more
+We didn’t need to see what people responded in the… Read more

 No line in the sand